course-dprep/actor_diversity_gender_representation_film_industry/README.md

 #### *Variables*

-The merged dataset in its entirety consists of 31 variables.
+The dataset in its entirety consists of 31 variables.
 However, for this analysis a selection of 3 relevant variables will be used, namely:

 | *Variables*    | *Description*                 |
 |----------------|-------------------------------|